-- If the other jurisdiction where you are currently licensed is not a nurse licensure compact state (listed below), your license must remain current throughout the entire endorsement process.
-The compact states are:
+- If the other jurisdiction where you are currently licensed is not a compact state, your license must remain current throughout the entire endorsement process.

-- Complete the Authorization for Release of Information form to request a criminal background check.
+- Complete the Authorization for Release of Information form to request a State of Delaware and Federal Bureau of Investigation criminal background check.
 Follow the instructions on the authorization form to arrange to be fingerprinted.
 You must complete this requirement even if you recently had a criminal background check done for some other reason.

 - Provide verification of original licensure by examination.
-How you do this depends on whether the jurisdiction where you were licensed utilizes the Nursys databank.
-Jurisdictions that utilize Nursys are:
+How you do this depends on whether the jurisdiction where you were licensed uses the NURSYS databank.
+Jurisdictions that use NURSYS are: